VirtuosoChris/VirtuosoConsole/README.md

 Commands:
 =========
-You can add arbitrary C++ functions to your code by giving the console a std::function object.
+You can add arbitrary C++ functions to your code by giving the console a function pointer or std::function object.
+You can add member functions too.
+The console automatically parses any argument list of any datatype that can be read from an istream, so you never have to write a parser.

 The functions should return void, but they may take any argument type.
 The requirement is that the variable types used as arguments have the >> operator overloaded for istream input.
 They must also all have a default constructor.
 Code will be automatically generated that parses all the arguments to the function from the input stream and pass them in for you.

 You use the bindCommand method on the console like the following example:

     //function we want to bind as a console command void printSum(const int& a, const int& b){

         std::cout<<a+b<<std::endl;

     }

     //....

     console.bindCommand("sum", printSum);

 An optional third argument gives the help string for the command.
 Once the command is bound to the console, you simply type the name of the command followed by any arguments.
 For instance,